brookshelley/brookshelley.github.com/movies.md

     relationship issues while murdering folks in Korea.
 I dunno.
 This wasn't great.
 Also damn girl, those bangs are LONG.

+55. **Beyond the Gates**

+    Very silly movie about a VCR-based horror game that... is really happening.
+    A fun time for the spooky holidays.

+56. **Pitch Black**

+    Vin's other, other series.
+Vin Diesel plays the same character, but this time, he's in a _space_ black tank top, and his eyes glow because he can see in the dark, I guess?
+There's a genderqueer-ish person in this film, but I checked and the actress is definitely a straight and feminine-presenting woman now.
+Was hoping Jack grew up to be a genderfucking weirdo cool kid.

+57. **Fried Green Tomatoes**

+    This was charming and cute.
+It wasn't as gay as I wanted it to be, but was gayer than most.
+RIP Smokey.
+RIP other characters.
+I read the book before I saw this movie, somehow, and I missed some of the book scenes, but overall this was fun.

 ## 2016